Ricardo Arias Calderón: Later activity

 Arias was an opponent of the post-invasion US presence in Panama before the December 31, 1999 handover of the Panama Canal to the Panama Canal Authority.
 Arias was criticized in 1998 by Endara's successor, Ernesto Pérez Balladares, as "immoral" for having claimed almost $100,000 in salary from his time as vice president despite having resigned.
 Arias subsequently challenged Pérez Balladares to a debate over the morality of the latter's plans to amend the constitution and seek a second term.

 In 2001, Arias released a book, Democracy without an Army: The Panamanian Experience, arguing that the nation must keep its security forces depoliticized.
 That same year, he allied with Democratic Revolutionary Party, the former party of Noriega.
 He later pressed criminal defamation charges against La Prensa cartoonist Julio Briceño for a cartoon of Arias standing besides the Grim Reaper, representing the new alliance.
 Arias additionally asked for a million dollars in damages, stating "That cartoon made me an accomplice of a crime ...
 That was a defamation I could not accept or tolerate.
 I was the one who denounced those crimes at the time of the dictatorship."
 In 2006, he supported a project to widen the canal, calling it "historical suicide" not to do so.

 Arias opposed the 2011 extradition of Noriega from France to Panama, warning that the former dictator could institute a "demagogic populism" similar to that of Venezuela's Hugo Chávez.

 Personal life

 Arias had a Cuban-born wife, Teresita, whom he married in 1964 and with whom he had four children.
 In the 1960s, she broke new ground for political spouses by attending political rallies and campaigning actively for her husband.
 Because Endara was a widower, she also acted as Panama's First Lady until Endara remarried to Ana Mae Diaz Chen in 1990.

+In his final years, Arias suffered from Parkinson's disease, which kept him out of the public eye.
+He died in Panama City on February 14, 2017, aged 83.